 If you are backpacking Indonesia and therefore looking for more hostel vibes then DPM Gili T. Diving Hostel & Bar comes highly recommended.
 You will often find dive schools offer accommodation, so if you are thinking of scuba diving in the Gili Islands then you may want to consider booking into one of these for convenience.

-If you are still planning your trip to Bali, you may find this 10 day Bali itinerary useful.
+If you are still planning your trip to Indonesia, you may find my 2 week Indonesia itinerary useful.